haroldevvv/ThesisMachineTranslator/README.md

 - **Mary Rachel L. Parañal**
 - **Paolo L. Espion**

-and submitted to the **College of Computer Studies, Camarines Sur Polytechnic Colleges**,
-in partial fulfillment of the requirements for the degree of
-**Bachelor of Science in Computer Science**,
+and submitted to the **College of Computer Studies, Camarines Sur Polytechnic Colleges** in partial fulfillment of the requirements for the degree of **Bachelor of Science in Computer Science**
-**December 2025**.

 ---

 ## Project Overview

-Low-resource languages present significant challenges in machine translation due to the scarcity of parallel corpora.
+Low-resource languages presented significant challenges in machine translation due to the scarcity of parallel corpora.
-This study investigates the use of **AI-driven synthetic data generation techniques** to improve translation quality for **Rinconada-to-English** machine translation.
+This study investigated the use of **AI-driven synthetic data generation techniques** to improve translation quality for **Rinconada-to-English** machine translation.

-The research explores and compares multiple translation strategies, including:
+The research explored and compared multiple translation strategies, including:

 - Direct Machine Translation
 - Pivot-Based Machine Translation
 - Synthetic Data Augmentation
 - Prototype Translation Models

-The project emphasizes modular implementation, controlled experimentation, and reproducibility.
+The project emphasized modular implementation, controlled experimentation, and reproducibility.

 ---